Satisfactory Academic Progress

 - Degree Seeking Program - You must be enrolled in a degree seeking program to receive financial aid.

-- Quantitative Measure - You must complete at lease 75% of your attempted term hours with a grade of D or better.
+- Quantitative Measure - You must complete at least 75% of your attempted term hours with a grade of D or better.

 - Qualitative Measure - You must maintain a cumulative grade point average (GPA) of 2.0 if you are an undergraduate student or maintain a cumulative GPA of 3.0 if you are a graduate/professional student.